 I stumbled upon a rave review of a book, How to Talk So Kids Will Listen & Listen So Kids Will Talk.

 I read the book in one night and it was so good that it fundamentally transformed my relationship with Charlie within 24 hours.
-There are so many nuggets of wisdom in this book that I thought it might be helpful to walk through them one blog post at a time.
+There are so many nuggets of wisdom in this book that I thought it might be helpful to walk a few of them here.

 Tip #1: Stop giving your kids advice

 The authors (Adele Faber and Elaine Mazlish) talk a lot in the book about how you shouldn’t say “no” or give a lot of advice to your kids.
 That really scared me, because sometimes I feel like 95% of what I say to Charlie involves the word “no” followed by an explanation of what he should be doing instead (or advice on how he could be doing something better).

 The book gives a few examples of how adults usually don’t like to hear advice right off the bat.
 As they put it:

 When I’m upset or hurting, the last thing I want to hear is advice, philosophy, psychology or the other fellow’s point of view.
 That kind of talk only makes me feel worse than before … Most infuriating of all is to hear that I have no reason to feel what I’m feeling.
 My overriding reaction to most … responses is, “Oh forget it . . what’s the point of going on [with my story].”